bazaarvoice/api-submission-form/README.md

 - Sets a default value if one is provided in the response.

 ##Disclaimer
 This code is for educational purposes only and should not be used in production code.
+Clients will have different configuration which will result in differing response.

 ##Contributing
 @jwbanning